boylesoftware/tomcat-oidcauth/README.md

   * `issuer` _(required)_ - The OP's unique _Issuer Identifier_ corresponding to the `iss` claim in the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
 The issuer identifier is a URL that is used for identifying the OP to the application, validating the ID Token `iss` claim and, unless `documentConfigurationUrl` property described below is included, to load the OP configuration document according to the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html)'s [Obtaining OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) process (by adding `.well-known/openid-configuration` to the issuer identifier to form the OP configuration document URL).

+  * `validIssPattern` _(optional)_ - A regex pattern to use to validate the "iss" claim in the ID Token.
+If unspecified, a valid "iss" ID Token claim must be exactly equal to the `issuer` value, which is the standard OpenID Connect specification behavior.
+The standard behavior can be overridden for non-standard IdP implementations using this configuration attribute.
+If specified, the regex is matched against the _entire_ "iss" value (see `java.util.regex.Matcher.matches()` method).

   * `name` _(optional)_ - Application specific OP name made available to the login page.
 If not specified, defaults to the `issuer` value.

   * `clientId` _(required)_ - The client ID associated with the web-application at the OP.